-Brexit, Covid, desperate weather, it’s been a long hard winter; made even worse by the sad news that former Scottish cyclo-cross, grass track and MTB Champion Craig Hardie has lost his fight with cancer.
+Brexit, Covid, desperate weather, it’s been a long hard winter and we’re still in what might be termed the Bleak MidWinter, made even worse by the sad news that former Scottish cyclo-cross, grass track and MTB Champion Craig Hardie has lost his fight with cancer.
 VeloVeritas offers deepest condolences to his friends, supporters and family.

 Continuing on a note of sadness, the sport recently lost one of the all-time greats, arguably the greatest amateur rider in history, Poland’s Ryszard Szurkowski, four times a winner of the Peace Race, World Road Race Champion, twice World Team Time Trial Champion and twice Olympic Team Time Trial silver medallist.